 Barry Lee Clark

 I am a Southerner, a father, husband, Christian and a retired Army field grade officer; I served for just over thirty years.
 I spent four years of my youth at The Citadel in Charleston.
 I am neither a theologian nor a professional historian.
 I do however ask many questions and endeavor to find answers and I believe, or at least hope, that I think critically and with the understanding that God provides.

 I have blogged and written in various places on the internet since around 2002.
 I did so anonymously for the most part because of my profession.
 I wanted to be free, to be honest in my opinions and views.
-It is not too terribly difficult to find some of those writings now and from time to time I reference some of those old, previously anonymous posts as I begin to feel the freedom of my approaching retirement.
+It is not too terribly difficult to find some of those writings now and from time to time I reference some of those old, previously anonymous posts as I begin to feel the freedom of my retirement from the military.
 I will say that then, as now, I did not have all the answers to critical questions.
 Much of what I wrote previously dealt with international politics, constitutional issues, liberty and cultural matters.
 I believe at the core most of my positions were correct and defensible to this day.
 I have always, through my writing, sought more to answer questions for myself rather than make statements of dogmatic fact.
 My current purpose is to write and think about deeper and more permanent issues because ultimately getting those matters correct make it so much easier to get second and third order matters right.
 Perhaps at the end of this current journey, if there is an end, I may return back full-circle and examine some of those issues I originally started with.

 I am a Christian, by which I mean I have placed my faith in Jesus Christ as the redeemer of my sins and my savior.
 I believe that the Bible is the inerrant word and revelation of God.
 If one needs a more solid definition, I accept the Apostle’s Creed as an adequate explanation of foundational Christian beliefs.